 - 1 jalapeño pepper

 - 1 TBSP white vinegar or fresh squeezed lime juice

 - fresh chopped cilantro to taste

 - Preheat oven to broil on high.

-- Line a baking sheet with foil and roast tomatoes, whole, for 15-20 minutes on the center rack of the oven.
+- Line a baking sheet with foil and roast tomatoes, halved or whole, for 10-15 minutes on the center rack of the oven.

 - Don't be alarmed when the skin of the tomatoes peels back a bit during cooking; some will bubble, some may turn inside out, but its totally normal!

 - Once they're nice and toasty, remove from oven and allow your tomatoes to cool a bit.

 - Decide if you want mild, medium, or spicy salsa.
 For mild, use a spoon to scoop out the insides from the jalapenos (ribs + seeds) entirley.
 For medium, leave some of the seeds in tact.
 For spicy – leave all the goodies in your jalapenos (minus the stem of course) and feel free to add extra if you'd like!